visualbis/valqsaurus/docs/storage/export.md

 **Export As Datasource** feature allows the *Data Series* (Baseline, Comparison, Historical, and Planning Series) and *Scenarios* of a ValQ model to be made available in a JSON format on the web.

-This Web URL will be a protected resource and an authorization key will be needed to access the JSON data.
-This feature can be used in some use cases like:
+This Web URL will be a protected resource, and you need an authorization key to access the JSON data.
+You can use Export as Datasource feature in some use cases like:
 - [Export](#create-a-web-data-source-url) the data from ValQ by creating a web data source
 - [Import](#import-data-from-web-datasource-url-and-parameters-in-power-bi) the data back into Power BI (Using Power BI's "Get Data from Web" feature) or any other application for further analysis
 - [Live Sync](#live-syncing-simulations-with-the-export-file-that-fetches-real-time-data) simulations with the export file that fetches real-time data